 Not satisfied with this initial database of single-theme oriented questions, I then asked if I could develop a similar list of Theme Combination Questions, which are crucial to the richness of the Clifton Strengths language.
 Building a matrix connecting all of the 34 Strengths Themes to each other, I created a Theme Combination Questions database, useful only as a starting point and a bit of inspiration for other Strengths Coaches, Leaders and Advocates to come up with their own unique questions.

 In the spirit of Tim Berners-Lee (inventor of the World Wide Web who ensured we all now have free access to this essential resource), I have captured all of the questions above in a complimentary spreadsheet (Clifton Strengthsfinder Coaching Questions) that you can download from my own website here.
+A tool to not only explore client performance but within your day-to-day as well.

 If you find this database useful in any way as you engage with your own strengths clients and community, please send me feedback, stories and suggestions on how best to improve this resource!